Apurer/interactive-chat-bot/README.md

 ### Requirements:
 - Ubuntu terminal
 - Discord account
-- At least 2GB of RAM to run DialoGPT-small model
+- At least 2GB of RAM to run DialoGPT-small model, more if using larger model

 ### Installation of dependencies:
 #### In Ubuntu terminal run following commands.